 Sphagnum Peat Moss

 Sphagnum is a genus of approximately 380 accepted species of mosses, commonly known as "peat moss". usually sold in compressed bales or bags, sphagnum peat moss is the living moss on the top of a bog that is dried and sterilized for commercial sales.
-This soil amendment is popular to use with acid-loving plant, it helps sandy soil hold moisture and helps clay soil loosen up and drain water more effectively.
+This soil amendment is popular to use with acid-loving plants, it helps sandy soil hold moisture and helps clay soil loosen up and drain water more effectively.

 This is a fertilizer made from byproducts of sewage.
 It’s recommended to use only Class A biosolids, which have been treated to reduce the bacteria content.
 Be cautious when using biosolids because they have high levels of metals, pathogens, and salts.